 Time to Bake!

-With so many thin slices, I found it easier to spray the baking pan and the sweet potatoes with olive oil spray to keep it a light coating rather than a heavy slather with a pour of olive oil.
+With so many thin slices, I found it easier to spray the baking pan and the sweet potatoes with olive oil spray to keep a light coating rather than a heavy slather with a pour of olive oil.
 If the slices are too oiled, they won’t crisp up and will become rather soggy.
 No fun.
 For a little flare, sprinkle some spices over.
-You’ll see my suggestions in the recipe!
+I kept it simple using smoked paprika, garlic and onion powder and s&p.

 I’ve tried the fast and hot versions of making your own chips, and they failed miserably.
 Low and slow is the way to go.
 It basically gives the sliced sweet potatoes, or whatever you’re turning into a chip, a chance to dry out.
 Their edges will curl and the flesh will brown.